adastraz/Front-End/README.md

 *Jest 4.2.4

 ##Setup
-To run this project, install it locally using yarn:
+To run this project, install it locally using yarn :

 ```
 $ cd droom/